Depression. Causes, symptoms, treatment of the disease

 • loss of the ability to enjoy something, to enjoy life;

-• loss of interest in yourself, your appearance, work, favorite activities.
+• loss of interest in oneself, one’s appearance, work, favorite activities.

 • Depressive symptoms may deepen and lead to suicidal thoughts and actions.